50 Fun Things to do in the Tampa Bay Area

 2. The Upper Tampa Bay Trail

-Along the course, you will be treated to great views of the Hillsbourgh River.
-Wildlife sightings are also common, depending on the time of day/year.
-Grab your bike, running shoes, or skates and head over to this gem for a fun-filled morning, complete with peaceful views.
-For this bike ride (as well as any other lengthy exercise in the area), I recommend a hydration backpack.
+Along the course, you will be treated to great views of the Hillsborough River.
+Wildlife sightings are common, depending on the time of day/year.
+Grab your bike, running shoes, or skates and head over to this quiet gem for a fun-filled morning of exercise and great scenery.
+For this bike ride (as well as any others), I recommend a hydration backpack.
 You need more water than you think in such a hot climate, with one water bottle not being enough.
 As an added benefit, you will have multiple pockets for storing useful essentials like sunblock, a camera, snacks, your wallet and keys, and whatever else you might need.

 Address: There are 6 trailheads to choose from.
 The Memorial Trailhead at: 7499 Montague St. is an ideal place to start your ride.